 The front of the watch shares this same attention to details, with all the parts of the QP finished with polished chamfers and straight graining.
 We also find back the large arch bridge that holds the balance wheel and its superb round pillars with a mirror polishing.
 We wished to have more time with the watches to examine the details and to confirm the quality of the execution.
 However, from a quick look, it looks respectful of the rest of the MB&F production.

 Final words.
 In fact, the MB&F Legacy Machine Perpetual gains in complexity but looses in purity.
 We had the same feeling after seeing the LM2 compared to the LM1.
 The first of the collection was a blast, a slap in the head that stacked in our heads.
 It was the purest, the most inspired – also because it was the first one.
-The effect could have been different if the LM2 was came out first.
+The effect could have been different if the LM2 came out first.
 The MB&F Legacy Machine Perpetual leaves us this sort of feeling.
 It is impressive, complex, mastered and it brings innovative solutions to a traditional complication.
-The design and the execution are great, there’s not doubt about it.
-For those who think the LM1 is too simple or not limited enough, the MB&F Legacy Machine Perpetual will be the perfect choice and they’ll enjoy it a lot.
+The design and the execution are great, there’s no doubt about it.
+For those who think the LM1 is too simple or not limited enough, the MB&F Legacy Machine Perpetual will be a perfect choice and they’ll enjoy it a lot.
 The thing is that here, at Monochrome-Watches, we have a huge retinal persistence issue and the LM1 can’t go out of our eyes.

 The MB&F Legacy Machine Perpetual will be limited to 50 pieces (25 for each edition).
 Price: 138,000 Swiss Francs (ex. taxes) for the 18k red gold edition and 168,000 (ex. taxes) for the platinum edition.
 More on www.mbandf.com.